-While King James IV of Scotland granted golf royal approval in 1502 (386 years prior to Reid in the States, quick maths) the ability to pinpoint the exact origins of golf is unclear.
+While King James IV of Scotland granted golf royal approval in 1502, 386 years prior to Reid in the States, the ability to pinpoint the exact origins of golf is unclear.
 But it is Reid who is uniformly regarded as having brought golf across the Atlantic.
-However, it’s the United States’ dominance of the sport into and beyond the 20th century that helps to romanticise this particular origin stateside.

 The Links in Scotland can be dated to around 1400 (50 years before being banned by James II because it annoyingly interfered with archery practice, apparently) with the Old Course recognised worldwide as the ‘Home of Golf’.
 The area of land had even been involved in a turf war between avid golfers and irritated rabbit farmers for a good period of the early 19th Century.

 But back to the East Coast.
-Then aged 48 and having lived in the US for a considerable number of years, Reid took several friends out onto a patch of cowfield and demonstrated putting with a couple of gutta percha balls in three makeshift cut holes - they weren’t even Reid’s clubs, borrowed from his Dunfermline friend Robert Lockhart who had returned from their homeland.
+Then aged 48 and having lived in the US for a considerable number of years, Reid took several friends out onto a patch of cowfield and demonstrated putting with a couple of gutta percha balls in three makeshift cut holes - they weren’t even Reid’s clubs and had been borrowed from his Dunfermline friend Robert Lockhart who had returned from their homeland.
 Following the success of the trial, months later, Reid and his cohorts decided on forming a club.
 On November 14th, The Saint Andrew’s Club was born with Reid duly elected president.
-Today the institution proudly proclaims itself as being ‘First in Golf since 1888’ and ‘Revered as the Cradle of Golf in America’.
+Today the institution proudly proclaims itself as being ‘first in golf since 1888’ and ‘revered as the cradle of golf in America’.